 The best way to experience the jungle-shrouded valleys and towering views of the amphitheatre is from the bottom – on this Tugela Gorge hike.

-However, if you’re feeling more adventurous, the Tugela Gorge hike offers the opportunity to continue deeper; conquering large boulders, precarious chain ladders and steep gullies to catch a better glimpse of the falls.
+However, if you’re feeling more adventurous, the Tugela Gorge hike offers the opportunity to continue deeper, conquering large boulders, precarious chain ladders and steep gullies to catch a better glimpse of the falls.

 Here’s what you need to know.

-INSTRUCTIONS FOR THE TUGELA GORGE HIKE TO THE PICNIC SPOT
+INSTRUCTIONS FOR THE TUGELA GORGE HIKE

-Park at the car park just below Thendele Camp and follow the trail through the forest heading upstream on the west side of the river.
-After about 20 minutes you come to a junction.
+After about 20 minutes, you come to a junction.
 Take the left turn signposted to ‘Gorge’, cross over a bridge spanning a small tributary and loop back to the main river.

-The path gradually climbs for the next 1 hour 30 minutes and at times is quite high above the river.
+The path gradually climbs for the next 1 hour 30 minutes and, at times, is quite high above the river.
 It passes under the strange rock formation of Policeman’s Helmet and through sporadic patches of dense forest.

 Eventually, the river comes up to meet the path and narrows into a gorge.

-A bit of boulder hopping up the riverbed is required and at one point you need to cross the river for 100m and then cross back.
+A bit of boulder hopping up the riverbed is required, and at one point, you need to cross the river for 100m and then cross back.

-The path then continues winding up and down the western bank for about 10 minutes until it drops to the confluence of the Tugela River (on your right) and Devils Tooth Gully (on your left).
+The path then continues winding up and down the western bank for about 10 minutes until it drops to the confluence of the Tugela River (on your right) and Devil’s Tooth Gully (on your left).

-Here you will find a short wooden ladder, a chain ladder and a good selection of boulders to sit down and have a well-earned picnic.
+Here, you will find a short wooden ladder, a chain ladder and a good selection of boulders to sit down and have a well-earned picnic.

 OPTIONS FOR GETTING A VIEW OF THE TUGELA FALLS

 Refreshed after lunch, you can either head back to Thendele Camp or spend a bit more time exploring the area and finding the best vantage point to view the falls.
-There are a few different options if you decide to continue with various levels of difficulty.

-OPTION 1 – VIEWPOINT (EASY)
+OPTION 1: VIEWPOINT (EASY)

-Climb the small wooden ladder next to Devil’s Tooth Gully (on your left as you face upstream).
-Follow the path that winds up the bank for about 5 minutes where you’ll come to a large boulder on your right-hand side.
-Climb up onto the boulder for a quick view of the falls.
+Follow the path that winds up the bank for about 5 minutes, and you’ll come to a large boulder on your right-hand side.

-After that, continue along the path for another 5 minutes to arrive at a large carved out section of rock.
-Here there is a stone shelter and a viewpoint with an excellent view of the falls, nicely framed by some dense green foliage.
-They are still some distance away so a telephoto lens would be a good addition to your camera bag.
+After that, continue along the path for another 5 minutes to arrive at a large carved-out section of rock.
+Here, there is a stone shelter and a viewpoint with an excellent view of the falls, nicely framed by some dense green foliage.

 Tugela Gorge Hike

-OPTION 2 – BOULDER SCRAMBLE (POSSIBLY COLD)
+OPTION 2: BOULDER SCRAMBLE (POSSIBLY COLD)

-If water levels permit continue up the Tugela River (right-hand gorge as you face upstream) from the picnic spot.
-Shortly you come to an awkward pool of water that may be impossible to cross.
-If you can get through, continue boulder hopping up the gorge for as far as you can.
-You are very likely to get wet feet so you might want to take your shoes off.
+Shortly after, you come to an awkward pool of water that may be impossible to cross.
+If you can get through, continue boulder hopping up the gorge as far as you can.

-The further you go, the closer you get to the falls and the more the view improves.
+The further you go, the closer you get to the falls, and the more the view improves.
 It’s not that tricky if you take your time and select the boulders carefully – which can be slippery.
 The water, however, can be very cold.

-OPTION 3 – CHAIN LADDER SCRAMBLE (HARD)
+OPTION 3: CHAIN LADDER SCRAMBLE (HARD)

-The final option is to take the 40-step chain ladder up the canyon wall on the right-hand side.
 Once at the top, push your way through an overgrown path before clambering up a very steep gully using tree roots and metal handholds to pull yourself up.

-The overgrown path then descends back to the river where you can continue to make your way up the gorge.
+The overgrown path then descends back to the river, where you can continue to make your way up the gorge.
 This avoids the awkward pool from option 2 but requires some nerve-jangling moments up the chain ladder and a brief strenuous effort to get up the gully.

 Return the way you came.
 The worst part of the chain ladder is getting back on it from the top on your way down.